 Wee Ones Preschool embraces the philosophy that each child has great potential and will develop at his/her individual pace.
 Children learn best in a creative, relaxed atmosphere.
-With staff support, children learn to make decisions, solve problems, share and take turns, listen and follow directions, and discover more about others, and develops positive self-esteem.
+With staff support, children learn to make decisions, solve problems, share and take turns, listen and follow directions, and discover more about others, and develop positive self-esteem.

 Wee Ones curriculum works to develop key skills through large/small groups integrating play, music, art and literacy.
 The curriculum focuses on the social, emotional, intellectual, auditory, visual and physical development of the preschool age child.